marklaw1006/DecompBeltramiDescriptor/README.md

 ##### 2. Parameters Tuning

-Depending on the Beltrami Descriptor, there could be a need to tune the parameter `alpha` for the best performance and diffeomorphic property.
+Depending on the Beltrami Descriptor, there could be a need to tune the parameter `lambda` for the best performance and diffeomorphic property.
 Also, if you find that convergence is slow, you might also want to tune the `max_mu` in ***mfile/complex_rpca.m***.

 ##### 3. Output Frames